Could my baby monitor get hacked?

 If you've got a baby monitor that can be used over the internet or one that updates data to the Cloud or any third-party site, here's how to keep it as secure as possible:

-- Set up your camera with a strong password that isn't a repeat of passwords you use elsewhere.
+- Set strong passwords: Set up your camera with a that isn't a repeat of passwords you've used elsewhere.
 Do not use any default passwords supplied with the baby monitor as they may already be known to hackers.
+Make sure your home wi-fi router has a strong password, too.

-- Make sure you go the default settings and activate all of the security features available to you.
-Two-factor authentication is a useful extra layer of security and worth enabling.
+- Two-factor authentication: Make sure you go the default settings and activate all of the security features available to you, including if it is available.
+This is a useful extra layer of security.

-- Check for any security software updates for the camera and app regularly and make sure to install them.
-In some cases you can enable automatic updates.
+- Run updates: Check for any security software updates for the camera and app regularly and make sure to install them.
+In some cases you can enable updates to run automatically.

-- Care what you share, and turn off remote access to your baby monitor if you don't need it.
-Don't leave it open as a little eye in the room.
-If you don't want to switch if off, put a piece of tape over the camera.
-You don't have to worry, just don't leave yourself vulnerable.
+- Care what you share: Turn off remote access to your baby monitor if you don't need it.
+Don't leave it open as a little eye in the room when it's not being used.

-- Don't be afraid to badger a retailer or manufacturer about the security of a device.
-The more people ask, the more security will become taken notice of.
-Demand security.
+- Demand better security: Don't be afraid to badger a retailer or manufacturer about the security of a device you are considering.
+The more people ask, the more security will become their priority.

 1. Arlo Baby